 TWAS hosts and works in close association with two other organizations on the ICTP campus:

 The Organization for Women in Science for the Developing World (OWSD).
 At its founding in 1989, OWSD was the first international forum uniting women scientists from the developing and developed worlds.
-Today, OWSD has nearly 4,800 members.
+Today, OWSD has over 9,000 members.
 Their objective is to strengthen the role of women in the development process and promote their representation in scientific and technological leadership.

 TWAS gratefully acknowledges financial support for its activities, mainly provided by: